 The magic of fly fishing in Yellowstone National Park is what inspired Pat to be a guide.
 Early morning hikes to Slough Creek, late evening canyon sessions near Gardiner, and the challenging of getting the perfect drift to a rising cutthroat near Buffalo Ford.

 Fly fishing in Yellowstone National Park is an experience every angler should enjoy.
 If you throw a dart, blindfolded, at a map of Yellowstone Park and draw a circle in a ten-mile radius from wherever it landed, you’ll find a number of places to wet a line.
 Extend that radius ten more miles and there is arguably a lifetime of fishable waters.

 The Firehole, Slough Creek, Grand Canyon of the Yellowstone, and plenty of smaller creeks and lakes are the target of anglers venturing into the park to fish.

 For those of us who live in or near Yellowstone, we’re able to fish these waters regularly, and fish them when they’re at their best.
 For visiting anglers, the abundance of water and easy access may boggle the mind.

 If you are thinking of a fly fishing trip in Yellowstone National Park, contact Pat today.

-Get to know the owner and outfitter at Bozeman Fishing Outfitters and read the Big Sky Journal article about Pat: “Local Knowledge; Seeking Troutopia”.
+Get to know the owner and outfitter of Bozeman Fishing Outfitters.
+Read the Big Sky Journal article: “Local Knowledge; Seeking Troutopia”.